EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

 http://127.0.0.1:3000/api/commands
 ```

-You can do this using any REST client or using **curl**.
+You can use any REST client or **curl** to do this.
 For example, use the following inputs to create a shopping list:

 ```sh
 $ curl -i http://localhost:3000/api/commands/ \